Skip to main content

 list_materials_ledger_entries

-Arguments: materialId (string), locationId (string), eventType (string), ref (string), dateFrom (string), dateTo (string)
+Arguments: sort (string), order (string), limit (integer), offset (integer), materialId (string), locationId (string), eventType (string), sourceType (string), ref (string), lotNumber (string), search (string), eventDateFrom (string), eventDateTo (string), expirationFrom (string), expirationTo (string)

 Finished-Goods Inventory